fab411/obsidian-desktop-entry/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 -->

+### Step 0: Installation Options: Clone the Repository or Set Up Manually?

+You have two options to install and configure Obsidian on your system.
+Choose the method that best suits your needs:

 ### Step 1: Clone the Repository
 &nbsp; First, download the repository to your local machine: